Mr Fisher has chosen to take on the Run The Month (Marathon Edition) Challenge this January, to raise money for Prostate Cancer UK.

 Mrs Shefford took up drawing in Lent 2020 and has continued since then.
 Here is a small selection of her work.
 We aren't the only ones who think she is very talented - she has already begun to sell her work!

-Katie-Jane Wallace (Remove) has written this fantastic poem, Why I The Merriest Making.
+Katie-Jane (Remove) has written this fantastic poem, Why I The Merriest Making.
 It is based on her long walks with her dog on the seaside and is meant to infer her 'imagination'.

-Louise Wallace (Fifth Form) has been out and about with her camera.
+Louise (Fifth Form) has been out and about with her camera.
 She captured these beautiful photographs last weekend at Sandwich Bay.
 Thank you for sharing them with us, Louise.

 Miss Richardson is taking part in a fantastic local creative project, which involves adults and children writing, typing or drawing a response to the question, where does reading take you?